R41z0r/EnhanceQoL/README.md

 *   Use `/way` to drop a map pin from the Bag Filter search.
 *   Hideable Bag Bar (mouse-over).
 *   Money tracker – total gold for all characters in one tooltip.
-*   Alt-inventory cache – counts how many of each item your alts own.
+*   Alt-inventory cache – counts items across characters via a central item database and offers a `/eqolitems` search window that lists item names and counts.

 ### Character & Inspect